jfb-wgu/em-admin-api-gateway/README.md

 ﻿
 ### Synopsis

-EMA-Admin is a supporting application for EMA.
+evaluation-management-admin is a supporting application for EMA.
 It provides APIs for user administration.

 ### Motivation